How To Change Careers When You Don’t Know What To Do!

 While at University, I took a less romanticized approach to my career planning.

-My career change mistakes and successes
+My career change successes and mistakes

 Coming from a corporate finance and accounting background, I had strong analytical skills, was great at reporting and reconciliation and had an eye for numbers.
+However, I was uncertain about what other job opportunities I would be qualified for with my experience and skills.

 Although it wasn’t planned, each career change I made was a stepping stone.